alex-spataru/QAppKiller/README.md

 This is the result, Dick-corp is currently investing heavily on marketing, and they are publishing an application that stops working & displays a banner saying that they are a bunch of cheap bastards.
 Fuck them.

-In the case that they pay me, I just need to update my `Clients.json` file & the application immediately starts working perfectly again (and the end users shall never see my fuck-you banner).
+In the case that they pay me, I just need to update my `BAD_CLIENTS.json` file & the application immediately starts working perfectly again (and the end users shall never see my fuck-you banner).

+**UPDATE:** the library worked for its true purpose, they payed me as soon as they saw the banner.

 ## Usage